 Avid French music fans in the United States often miss out on great songs and artists because the music isn't digitally (or physically) available.
 It frustrates me to no end when I hear a cool French song or artist, but I can't blog about them because their music is not for sale in the U.S. iTunes store.

 Get hooked on these songs at your own risk, with the knowledge that you might have to buy the physical CDs in order to get the music, or you might not be able to buy it at all.
 You can always bookmark this page and come back here to check it out whenever you want.

 If you want me to do more of these posts (despite the music availability issue), or just more roundup posts in general leave a comment and let me know.
 I called this post roundup #1, planning for it to be the first in a series, if I get enough feedback.
 Now, on to the videos...

 Lala Joy: Il y a

-A feel-good French Pop hit from last year.
+A feel-good French Pop hit to enjoy on a sunny day.

 Tal: On Avance

 I bumped this song so hard in 2012 -- but never posted it here because you can't buy it on iTunes.
 Tal has turned out to be a major breakthrough star in France.
 You can buy her album on Amazon as an import (and it's totally worth the money, I assure you), but no digital formats in the U.S. for now.

 Leslie: Des mot invincibles